danielshanahan/FileMakerInventoryResources/_articles/027-StockAdjustments.md

 layout: article
 collectiontitle: Stock Adjustments
 title: Stock Adjustments
 description: Eventually, your physical inventory count will differ from your database.
-Here is one way to manage that discrepancy..
+Here is one way to manage that discrepancy.
 permalink: /Stock-Adjustments.html
 published: true
 ---